-As indicated in the accompanying Report of Management on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Jiangsu Jiajing Real Estate Co., Ltd., which is included in the 2013 consolidated financial statements of Xinyuan Real Estate Co., Ltd. and subsidiaries and constituted US\$186.9 million and US\$95.3 million of total and net assets, respectively, as of December 31, 2013 and US\$21.7 million and US\$2.1 million of revenues and net income, respectively, for the year then ended.
-Our audit of internal control over financial reporting of Xinyuan Real Estate Co., Ltd. and subsidiaries also did not include an evaluation of the internal control over financial reporting of Jiangsu Jiajing Real Estate Co., Ltd.
+As indicated in the accompanying Report of Management on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of XIN Eco Marine Group Properties Sdn Bhd, which is included in the 2014 consolidated financial statements of Xinyuan Real Estate Co., Ltd and subsidiaries and constituted US\$9.8 million and US\$9.7 million of total and net assets, respectively, as of December 31, 2014 and nil and nil of revenues and net income, respectively, for the year then ended.
+Our audit of internal control over financial reporting of Xinyuan Real Estate Co., Ltd. and subsidiaries also did not include an evaluation of the internal control over financial reporting of XIN Eco Marine Group Properties Sdn Bhd.

-In our opinion, Xinyuan Real Estate Co, Ltd. and subsidiaries maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.
+In our opinion, because of the effect of the material weakness described above on the achievement of the objectives of the control criteria, Xinyuan Real Estate Co., Ltd. and subsidiaries has not maintained effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Xinyuan Real Estate Co., Ltd and subsidiaries as of December 31, 2013 and 2012 and the related consolidated statements of comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2013 of Xinyuan Real Estate Co., Ltd. and subsidiaries and our report dated April 25, 2014 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Xinyuan Real Estate Co., Ltd. and subsidiaries as of December 31, 2014 and 2013 and the related consolidated statements of comprehensive income, cash flows and changes in shareholders' equity for each of the three years in the period ended December 31, 2014 of Xinyuan Real Estate Co., Ltd. and subsidiaries.
+This material weakness was considered in determining the nature, timing and extent of audit tests applied in our audit of the 2014 consolidated financial statements, and this report does not affect our report dated April 27, 2015, which expressed an unqualified opinion on those consolidated financial statements.